SuperOfficeDocs/superoffice-docs/docs/en/api/authentication/online/index.md

 * Delegated access to resources through access tokens.

-* Multiple grant types to support various use cases (e.g., implicit, hybrid and authorization code).
+* Multiple grant types to support various use cases (for example, implicit, hybrid and authorization code).
 SuperOffice **does not support** `client credentials`, and `resource owner password` credentials.

 * Token-based communication between components for security.